Sky calls for Ofcom inquiry into BT

-In a formal request to Ofcom, the Pay TV company accused rival BT for a series of errors in its Openreach unit, which operates the
+In a formal request to Ofcom, the Pay TV company accused rival BT for a series of errors in its Openreach unit, which operates the national broadband network.

 The company claimed there is sufficient evidence against BT for Ofcom to ask the Competition and Markets Authority to conduct a complete competition inquiry.

 "We are drawing attention to the problems in broadband because they are important to the economy as a whole," said Mai Fyfield, chief strategy officer at Sky.

 "They affect competition between providers and have a direct impact on consumers and small businesses, resulting in inconvenience, dissatisfaction and loss of productivity."

 In its submission to the regulator, Sky claimed Openreach misses over 500 appointments every month for installing lines for Sky customers, and that it fails to complete a further 4,000 jobs each month.

 In addition it said fault rates across Openreach’s network increased by 50% between 2009 and 2012, adding that the division’s performance in fixing faults is consistently below the targets set out in agreements with service providers.